t3rmian/devpot/content/posts/collections/en/2019-12-29-parallelize-scripts.md

 <img style="background: white" src="/img/hq/amadahls-law.svg" alt="Amdahl's Law – Speedup" title="Amdahl's Law – Speedup">

-#### Linux
+### Linux

-On the Linux environment running scripts in parallel comes to executing them in the background and [waiting for finish](http://man7.org/linux/man-pages/man2/waitid.2.html).
+On the Linux environment running scripts in parallel comes to executing them in the background (appending `&`) and eventually [waiting for finish](http://man7.org/linux/man-pages/man2/waitid.2.html).
 Additionally, the best practice is to limit the parallelism to the [number of processors](http://man7.org/linux/man-pages/man1/nproc.1.html) as we won't gain anything above that value, only cause additional overhead.

 ```bash
 PARALLELISM=$(nproc)